-The Family Educational Rights and Privacy Act of 1974 opens many student records for the student's inspection.
-This law also permits the student to sign a waiver relinquishing the right to read this reference.
-Please indicate your choice.
+To be completed by applicant: Name The Family Educational Rights and Privacy A. This law also permits the student to sign a war choice.
 I waive my right to read this reference.

-Signature Date

-I do not waive my right to read this reference.
+Signature Date I do not waive my right to read this reference eSignature Date

-Signature Date

-CARVER SCHOOL OF SOCIAL WORK
+CARVER SCHOOL OF SOCIAL WORK Campbellsville University

-Campbellsville University